bespinian/blog/content/posts/gitops/index.md

 ![A diagram showing the back-end app, the front-end app and the environments repos](./repo-structure.svg)

 Obviously, there are many ways of how to structure your different components, teams and also Git repositories.
-One form we see a lot is to have the application specific infrastructure with the applications themselves.
+One form we see a lot is to have the application-specific infrastructure with the applications themselves.
 So as you can see, we have an infrastructure directory in each application that contains the respective Terraform code for the application and all its dependencies like databases or message queues.
 By doing so, we can release the application as a whole, including its runtime and all its dependencies.
 All that’s separate is the configuration of the apps.

 Since that is separate for each environment, we have a repo that consolidates each env.
 It instantiates each component and configures and parametrizes it for the respective environment.
 For example, here we have a `production.tf` file which contains all the components configured for prod.
 Then we have a separate `development.tf` which contains the same components, but maybe the servers are a bit less beefy, or I am using some debug options.